-Anticipated Timeline: Biennial Process to Identify Interested and Qualified audience.
+Note: The services called for in this program are intended to reach a broad audience.
 Strategies for doing so may include utilizing a variety of methods; marketing services in a broad, proactive, accessible, and multilingual manner, including targeting specific areas and needs; providing remote participation opportunities for ease of access for the general public, including persons with disabilities; and, consulting with relevant organizations.
 Translation services and reasonable accommodations for persons with disabilities will be provided in accordance with applicable law and City policy.